Twisted knee or wrong move: what to do immediately?

 A common injury that should not be ignored

-A twisted knee It is often benign, but it can also reveal a more serious injury.
+A twisted knee is often benign, but it can also indicate a more serious injury.
 Ignoring the symptoms or resuming activity too quickly can worsen the situation.

 Appropriate care allows for effective recovery and a return to normal activity.